 METGE is delivering the Mbale Trees Programme, and was created initially to take on governance, management and financial responsibilities, in 2017.
 Central to METGE's role is the development of strategies to reduce the harmful effects of climate change and seek solutions that come from rural communities in Uganda.

 METGE also runs some other important projects:

 Bee Consultancy: METGE offers consultancy to bee-keeping groups in the Mount Elgon region that have witnessed a decline in colonisation and other issues detrimental to healthy hives and the production of honey.
-Our consultant is active with seven bee-keeping groups currently.
+Our beekeeping expert is active with seven bee-keeping groups currently.

-It is part of METGE's ambition to plant 25 Million Trees by 2025 (25/25).
-For this we will need to be jointed by other sponsors that are active in climate change and other allied areas of interest.
+It is part of METGE's ambition to plant 25 Million Trees by 2025 (25/25) and to increase livelihoods within rural communities.
+For this we are interested in collaborating with other sponsors that are active in climate change and other allied areas of interest.